learn-co-students/programming-univbasics-3-methods-scope-lab-online-web-prework/README.md

 scratch on our own.
 In `lib/catch_phrases.rb`, define the method `link` that will output the phrase "It's Dangerous To Go Alone!
 Take This."

-## Define a Method That Takes in an Argument
+## Define a Method That Takes in Argument

 For our final method, we'll want to define the method `any_phrase`.
 After this method is defined, we can see that our next failing test looks like this: